twisted/ldaptor/docs/source/ldap-intro.rst

-If you look at LDAP entries from the viewpoint of a programmer accustomed with object oriented programming, you will see a lot of similarities, but also some striking differences:
+If you look at LDAP entries from the viewpoint of a programmer accustomed with object oriented programming, you will see a lot of similarities, but also some striking differences.

-:doc:`ldapentry-vs-oo`

 Writing Things Down: LDIF
 -------------------------